Contributing

 You can build and push the container gadget image by running the following commands:

-$ make push-gadget-default-container
+$ make push-gadget-container

 The eBPF code is built using a Docker container, so you don’t have to worry installing the compilers to build it.